A guided workflow to transform data before analysis.

 -66%

-Ticket requests related to data transformations dropped by 66%, from 15 to 5 per month, a clear signal of improved usability and adoption.
+Ticket requests related to data transformations dropped by 66%, from 15 to 5 per month.
+A clear sign the feature was actually working.

 +2